Back to blog

 Tableau Domo Microsoft Power BI Qlik Looker

-Ease of learning Offers a drag-and-drop interface with calculations similar to other software like Microsoft Excel or SQL, making it easy to learn.
-The drag-and-drop interface allows users to create visualizations, dashboards, and reports without writing code.
-Pre-built connectors to common data sources simplifies the data import process.
-Its similarity to Microsoft Excel makes it relatively easy to learn.
-However, users may require some training to navigate its more challenging features, like DAX.
-Can be more challenging than other tools due to its data modeling complexity and its proprietary scripting language for data transformations and ETL.
-Provides a user-friendly interface and intuitive dashboarding; however, it requires SQL/LookML knowledge for setup and customization, which can be challenging for nontechnical specialists.
+Ease of learning Offers a drag-and-drop interface, with calculations that may feel familiar to users with experience in tools such as Excel or SQL.
+This makes it relatively approachable for new users Provides a drag-and-drop interface that allows users to create visualizations, dashboards, and reports without writing code.
+Prebuilt connectors to common data sources simplify data import Its similarity to Microsoft Excel makes it relatively easy to learn.
+However, users may need training to work with more advanced features, such as DAX Can be more challenging than other tools because of its data modeling complexity and proprietary scripting language for data transformations and ETL Provides a user-friendly interface and intuitive dashboarding.
+However, setup and customization often require SQL and LookML knowledge, which can be challenging for nontechnical users

 Our approach to data visualization in healthcare